csokagyozo/docker-test/README.md

 Update the index stored field in state.json or the last_processed field in log.json manually.

 ## how to run
-### without docker-compose
+If not interested in the details, just run ``docker_build_run.sh``

-with docker already installed:
+Otherwise, starting with docker already installed:

 ``docker network create my_net``
 ``docker volume create my_vol``